hexanal/fredmercy-blog/entries/2019-04/2019-04-22/optimize-everything-to-oblivion.md

 ---
-title: Optimize Everthing To Oblivion
+title: Optimize Everything To Oblivion
 description: Free up my time; I need to waste more of time!
 type: rant
 ---